sgupta70/IntermediateCAD/README.md

 ## OnShape Assemblies

 ### Description
 For this assignment we followed an OnShape course to better understand assemblies.
-There were many videos and helpful hints and notes to help us complete three different assemblies.
+There were many videos and helpful hints/notes to help us complete three different assemblies.
 Each assembly helped us with a different component: creating an assembly, mating assembly components, and working with an assembly.

 ### Evidence
 [Creating an Assembly in Onshape](https://cvilleschools.onshape.com/documents/ce907e74325a03ff77a6a14b/w/f1f4e6ee4b548a4ca28f913c/e/c24687bfcd26b686718959cb?renderMode=0&uiState=636c0d85337bbf6ce44e0d8d)